OverKill (video game)

-OverKill also known as OverKill: The Six-Planet Mega Blast is a vertical scrolling shooter that was developed by Tech-Noir and published by Epic MegaGames in 1992.
-The game was designed by Ste Cork with assistance from Martin Holland.
+OverKill, also known as OverKill: The Six-Planet Mega Blast, is a vertically scrolling shooter developed by Tech-Noir and published by Epic MegaGames in 1992.
+The game was designed by Ste Cork with help from Martin Holland.
 Ste Cork declared the registered version freeware on July 23, 2008.

 Plot

-A pilot who has been handed a very difficult assignment to destroy the menacing alien forces that have captured six planets in a neighboring allied solar system.
+A pilot has been handed a very difficult assignment to destroy the menacing alien forces that have captured six planets in a neighboring allied solar system.
 The aliens have enslaved all of the inhabitants of the planets and must be killed.

 Gameplay

 The objective in Overkill is to destroy all enemies on a planet, thus restoring order.
-The ship has some basic necessities such as fuel, shields, and a weapon but it can be upgraded by picking up various goodies.
+The ship has some basic necessities such as fuel, shields, and a weapon, but it can be upgraded by picking up various goodies.
 Being hit by projectiles or running into enemy ships and walls damages the ship.
-Once the shield meter is depleted, the ship is destroyed and costs a life.
+Once the shield meter is depleted, the ship is destroyed and a life is lost.

 Development

 After the Commodore 64 market was declining, Martin Holland went on to do art for games that ran on systems of the time.
-Together with Ste Cork (who came up with the concept) they developed "OverKill".
+Together with Ste Cork (who came up with the concept), they developed OverKill.
 Sales for the game were successful due to the solid EGA graphics.
-After the game's release, Ste Cork had no plans to do a follow up.
+After the game's release, Ste Cork had no plans to do a follow-up.
 This was one of the few games that supported the digital gameport on Amstrad PCs for Atari-compatible joysticks.